albinblaschka/teeth-and-claws/README.md

 To study the changes in vegetation and restoration of pastures already infested with shrubs by targeted pasturing, a trial following a factorial design was set up, with four replicates.
-The development of three functional groups (dwarf shrubs, herbs and open soil) is analysed with a GLM, for details see the comments in the script.
+The development of three functional groups (dwarf shrubs, herbs and open soil) was estimated with a 1m²-quadrat every year and is analysed with a GLM, for details see the comments in the script.

 **Columns:**
 ```
 variant: Factor, 4 levels "A","B","C","D"
-      A: Null variant, no impact
+      A: Null variant, no treatment
       B: First mown, followed by targeted pasturing
       C: Only targeted pasturing
       D: Extensive pasturing, browsing